Fully nonlinear dead-core systems: Existence of solutions and weak comparison principle

 where $\psi\in C^{0,1}(\partial\Omega)$.
-For a given pair of functions $(f,g)\in C^{0,1}(\Omega)\times C^{0,1}(\Omega)$, we then define
+For a given pair of functions $(f,g)\in C^{0,1}(\overline{\Omega})\times C^{0,1}(\overline{\Omega})$, we then define

 by $T(f,g):=(v,u)$, where $v$ and $u$ are the solutions of \eqref{dirichlet2} and \eqref{dirichlet1} respectively.
-Note that $T$ is well defined, as \eqref{dirichlet1} and \eqref{dirichlet2} have unique, globally Lipschitz solutions.
-The aim is to use the Schaefer's theorem, so we need to check that $T$ is continuous and compact.
+Note that $T$ is well defined, as \eqref{dirichlet1} and \eqref{dirichlet2} have unique, globally Lipschitz solutions (see, for instance, \cite[Theorem 1.4]{SS14}).
+The aim is to use Schaefer's theorem, so we need to check that $T$ is continuous and compact.

-Let $(f_k,g_k) \to (f,g)$ in $C^{0,1}(\Omega) \times C^{0,1}(\Omega)$, and let
+Let $(f_k,g_k) \to (f,g)$ in $C^{0,1}(\overline{\Omega}) \times C^{0,1}(\overline{\Omega})$, and let